BetweenWalls/PD2-Singleplayer/README.md

 1. Install Diablo II LoD
 2. Install PD2
 3. Add PlugY
-* * copy PlugY.dll, PlugY.exe, and PlugY.ini to your *Diablo II\ProjectD2* directory, as well the Readme text file in your preferred language if you want to be able to reference it later
+* * copy PlugY.dll, PlugY.exe, and PlugY.ini to your *Diablo II\ProjectD2* directory, as well the Readme text file in your preferred language if you want to be able to reference it later (note that PlugY.ini has custom settings suited for PD2)
 * * copy the PlugY folder to your *Diablo II* directory (it'll be *Diablo II\PlugY* will 11 files inside)
 4. Add this collection
 * * Copy the files from the included Save folder to your *Diablo II\Save* directory